The other night, TCM was playing one of my newly-discovered favorite movies again. And if you haven’t discovered it, you need to.

 While doing a stint in prison, he learns that his cellmate Ben Harper (Peter Graves) has stashed a wad of money stolen in a bank heist.
 He sets out on a single-minded mission to find it.

-His journey takes him to Harper’s widow (a young, pre-Poseidon Adventure Shelley Winters) and her two children.
+His journey takes him to Harper’s widow (a young, pretty, pre-Poseidon Adventure Shelley Winters) and her two children.
 Right off the bat, young John Harper smells a rat and is determined to keep his father’s secret as to where the money is hidden.

 The conflict between John and Harry escalates, but no one can see what the young boy sees behind Powell’s phony piety (Mitchum famously wears the words “love” and “hate” tattooed across his knuckles).
 The adults in John’s world are blind to the danger that he knows is there, and as a kid, he’s powerless.
 The frustration is palpable.

 The children are finally rescued by feisty widow “Rachel Cooper” who takes in stray or unwanted children.
-Lillian Gish plays this role; even at 62, she has lost none of the luminous quality that made her a huge silent film star.
+Lillian Gish plays this role; even at 62, she has lost none of the luminous qualities that made her a huge silent film star.